InjectiveLabs/injective-ts/.gitbook/querying/querying-api/querying-indexer-transaction.md

 console.log(prepareCosmosTxResponse)
 ```

-- get a response for preparing a tsx on Injective exchange module
+### Fetch response for preparing a transactions on Injective exchange module

 ```ts
 import { Msgs, IndexerGrpcTransactionApi } from '@injectivelabs/sdk-ts'